Aquatic animal: As a food source

-The United Nations Food and Agriculture Organization estimates that global consumption of aquatic animals in 2022 was 185 million tonnes (live weight equivalent), an increase of 4 percent from 2020.
-The value of the 2022 global trade was estimated at USD 452 billion, comprising USD 157 billion for wild fisheries and USD 296 billion for aquaculture.
-Of the total 185 million tonnes of aquatic animals produced in 2022, about 164.6 million tonnes (89%) were destined for human consumption, equivalent to an estimated 20.7 kg per capita.
+Of the total 185 million tonnes of aquatic animals produced in 2022, about 164.6 million tonnes (89%) were destined for human consumption, equivalent to an estimated 20.7 kg per capita, this increased to 21kg in 2024.
 The remaining 20.8 million tonnes were destined for non-food uses, to produce mainly fishmeal and fish oil.
 In 2022, China remained the major producer (36% of the total), followed by India (8%), Indonesia (7%), Vietnam (5%) and Peru (3%).
+Utilization and processing of aquatic products increased in 2024 compared to previous years, making 89% (174 million tonnes) of global aquatic animal production available for human consumption in 2024.
+The remaining volume (11%) was used for non-food purposes, mainly to produce fishmeal and fish oil.
+The largest share (44%) of aquatic animal foods was distributed in live, fresh or chilled form, followed by frozen (35%), prepared and preserved (12%), and cured (10%), comprising drying, salting, fermentation and smoking.